-- Students are urged NOT to leave their vehicles in the school parking lot while they are away on an overnight trip. - The asphalt parking lot is for seniors and faculty.
-The parking areas with a white square are for faculty only.
-The remaining parking area is for seniors.
-The juniors, sophomores, and freshman may park in either gravel lots. - ALL students using the parking area MUST have a "Parking Pass" placed in their vehicle's window.
+- Students are urged NOT to leave their vehicles in the school parking lot while they are away on an overnight trip. - The south asphalt parking lot is for seniors and faculty.
+The first two rows to the west are staff parking.
+The remaining south asphalt parking area is for seniors.
+The juniors, sophomores, and freshmen may park in the north asphalt parking lot or the back gravel parking lot. - ALL students using the parking area MUST have a "Parking Pass" placed in their vehicle's window.
 (You may get these "Parking Passes" from our SRO.)